-A: Yes, but only for property owned by a nonprofit entity for the purpose of developing or redeveloping one or more residences to low-income households and the land that is intended to be sold.
+A: Yes, but only for property owned by a nonprofit entity for the purpose of developing or redeveloping one or more residences to low-income households and for the land that is intended to be sold.
 Exemptions for such property with land intended for lease begins with taxes due and payable in 2019.
-For qualified cooperative associations the exemption will begin with taxes due and payable in 2020.
-The Department will accept retroactive applications for previous years' exemptions for up to a maximum of three years from the date taxes were due on the property, if the applicant provides the Department with acceptable proof that the property qualified for an exemption during the pertinent assessment years (2016 and forward for this example) and pays the late filing fee.
-A late filing fee of \$10 per month or portion of a month will accrue from the application deadline through the application's actual postmark/email date.
+For qualified cooperative associations, the exemption will begin with taxes due and payable in 2020.

+The department will accept retroactive applications for previous years' exemptions for a maximum of three years from the date taxes were due on the property if both:

+- The applicant provides the department with acceptable proof that the property qualified for an exemption during the pertinent assessment years (2016 and forward for this example) - Pays the late filing fee.

+• A late filing fee of \$10 per month or portion of a month will accrue from the application deadline through the application's actual postmark/email date.